refresh-bio/MKMC/README.md

  - `-h,--help` - Print this help message and exit
  - `-k UINT:UINT in [1 - 256] [25]` - k-mer length
  - `--tot_cnt` - generate samples counts sums file
+ - `--reuse-db` - keep binary matrix database; if possible, do not count and merge k-mers, but use the previously kept database

 [Option Group: k-mers filtering]
   Options: